-A laparoscope will be inserted through an incision in the hernia.
+A laparoscope will be inserted through small incisions in the hernia.
 This is a narrow tube with a light that the surgeon uses to examine the abdominal organs and hernia.
 A second incision will be made for surgical instruments by the surgeon.

 The hernia sac (the section of the tissue pushing out) will be moved to its original position by the surgeon.
 They will also help to strengthen the abdominal wall muscles.